-This post is reviewed and updated every day.
-It was first published on March 3.
+This post is reviewed every day and updated as needed.
+It was first published on March 3, 2020.

-Merry Jennifer Markham, MD, FACP, is the Interim Chief of the University of Florida (UF) Division of Hematology & Oncology, an Associate Professor in the UF College of Medicine, and the Associate Director for Medical Affairs at the UF Health Cancer Center.
+Merry Jennifer Markham, MD, FACP, FASCO, is Chief of the University of Florida (UF) Division of Hematology & Oncology, a Clinical Professor in the UF College of Medicine, and the Associate Director for Medical Affairs at the UF Health Cancer Center.
 She specializes in the treatment of gynecologic cancers.
-Dr. Markham is the chair of ASCO's Cancer Communications Committee.
+Dr. Markham is the Cancer.Net Associate Editor for Gynecologic Cancers and the past chair of ASCO's Cancer Communications Committee.
 Follow her on Twitter at @DrMarkham.